Published on

 Why is this important?

 • Metabolism: Muscle tissue burns more calories at rest than fat tissue.
-Having more muscle mass can boost your metabolism, making it easier to maintain a healthy weight.
+Having more muscle mass can boost your resting metabolic rate (RMR), making it easier to maintain a healthy weight.
+Studies estimate that each pound of muscle burns approximately 6 calories per day at rest, compared to just 2 calories per pound of fat.

 How to Achieve a Leaner Body Composition